Planetarium Show: Dinosaurs: A Story of Survival

 Through hands-on training, personalized instruction and strong community partnerships, Pathways to Independence helps participants explore career options, build practical life and job skills and connect meaningfully with others.
 Whether students are just beginning their journey toward independence or continuing their development, this programming provides the tools and encouragement needed to reach their full potential.

-The Vocational Skills program helps neurodiverse students learn job skills and how to live independently.
+The Vocational Skills program helps neurodiverse students, ages 18-22 years old, learn job skills and how to live independently.
 Offered through JJC's Center for Continuing Education in collaboration with local school districts, the program provides specialized instruction to ensure full engagement in the learning process.

 Classes cover topics such as career exploration, creative arts, culinary kitchen skills, computer and technology skills, entrepreneurship, personal finance and safety training.
 Each class requires a specific reading level, and students must be able to participate in courses mostly independently.